 “She’s probably right about that unfortunately, which convinces me that she’s not okay.”

-“Kobi said, I need to embrace my differences and that I’m not the only one that’s persecuted,” said Bethany, no longer crying.
+“Octavia said, I need to embrace my differences and that I’m not the only one that’s persecuted,” said Bethany, no longer crying.

 “See, that right there…she’s just as upset as you, but holding it in.
 And she’s right,” said Helene, shaking with anger over the pain Chet caused the two girls.
-Helene was especially fond of Kobi, because not only had the girl befriended her friendless daughter, but she had helped Bethany get the job at Orion Racing.
-Kobi would forever be dear to Helene because of what she had done for Bethany.
+Helene was especially fond of Octavia, because not only had the girl befriended her friendless daughter, but she had helped Bethany get the job at Orion Racing.
+Octavia would forever be dear to Helene because of what she had done for Bethany.

 “Mom!
 Why are you taking her side?!
 You should be on my side!” shouted Bethany.